fkgi/diameter/roundrobin/readme.md

   - Enumerated : string that is defined in dictionary
   - IPFilterRule  : string with RFC 6733 IP-Filter-Rule format

+If there are multiple AVPs that have same AVP ID, array is used for Value of the MAP.
+Each elements of array are value of independent AVP that has same AVP ID.

 ```
 {
     "Session-Id": "mme.ecp.mcc99.mnc999.3gppnetwork.org;12345",